Palm Springs Section 14 Survivors Group propose $42M settlement

 When these tenancies first were created and for many years after, the leases of the land from the Indians were limited by federal law to a five-year duration.

 Under the tenancy created on the reservation land and approved by the Bureau of Indian Affairs, the tenant leased the land from the Bureau for a stated price and was then permitted to build or relocate a dwelling place upon that piece of land.
 The lease further provided that the tenant owned the dwelling place in which he resided and was free at any time to remove the dwelling place from the land.
 Homes on the Indian land were equipped with utilities and the majority were built under permits issued by the City Building Department.
 City Building Inspectors passed on the buildings while they were under construction.
 Homeowners also paid taxes to Riverside county, based on the value of their residences.
-House values ranged from $1,000 to $8,000.

 First Baptist Church of Palm Springs was founded in 1944.
 Services were initially conducted in a tent.
 Around 1948, a 130-seat church was built on Section 14.
 A parsonage was built in 1948.